-Rifling through the latest email dumb of the Podesta emails brings forth interesting curiosities like a little-known memo and agenda outline from 2007.
+Rifling through the latest email dumb of the Podesta emails brings forth interesting curiosities like a little-known memo and agenda outline from the democrats from 2007.

 The memo is a briefing for a meeting that sought to design a means of bringing the progressive movement mainstream.
 It includes plans to engage women, Latinos, and the old faithful black voting bloc, expand the grassroots efforts of the progressive movement and how to grow the progressive voter base.
 What was interesting was the tidbit about how they plan to “control the dialogue”.
 What does that mean?

 This particular email (which can be found here) includes two attachments that contain an agenda outline and a full draft briefing of the meeting.

 The memo includes names like John Podesta, now chairman of Hillary Clinton’s campaign, George and Jonathan Soros, Peter and Jonathan Lewis (billionaire owners of Progressive Insurance), Herb and Marion Sandler (billionaire financiers), Steve Bing (Hollywood financier), John Sperling (billionaire owner of sham colleges like the University of Pheonix), Michael Vachon (Chairman of the Soros Group), Andy Stern (President of the Service International Union), Anna Burger (Secretary of the Service International Union).
 What a wonderful assortment of billionaires and institutional heads!

 The information regarding plans to control “the dialogue, messaging and media” was quite provocative.
 In this briefing we read, among other things: